Main Office: (907) 631-9365

 Among her many accomplishments, Tamara is most proud of becoming a Licensed Clinical Social Worker (LCSW).
 This qualification enables her to deliver vital services across diverse settings, addressing complex social challenges while supporting individuals on a deeply personal level.

 Tamara often incorporates community-based activities into her sessions, such as nature walks or creative events, enhancing the therapeutic experience.
 She also helps her clients and their families identify community resources and activities to support ongoing healing.
-Additionally, Tamara provides clinical supervision to graduate-level students, helping shape the next generation of mental health professionals.

 In her free time, Tamara enjoys ballroom dancing, practicing yoga, and spending time with her two pit-bull mix dogs.

-“There is guidance for each of us, and by lowly listening, we shall hear the right word.”~ Ralph Waldo Emerson
+“There is guidance for each of us, and by lowly listening, we shall hear the right word.” ~ Ralph Waldo Emerson

 Jason Neumann, LCSW